Use Bridge to delete a row on a condition

 3. Save the sheet.

-In Bridge, the workflow should be triggered, get the row data (if Get Row is used), and then delete the row.
+In Bridge, the workflow should be triggered, the row data should be obtained (if Get Row is used), and then the row should be deleted.

 Sheet automation